It's My House: Covers and sampling

 Besides the cover by Storm which reached No. 36 UK, reggae-style recordings of "It's My House" have also been made by Salena Jones (from the 1980 album Love is in the Air) and Billy Biggs (from the 1980 album What's Your Sign).
 Latin singer La Lupe covered a Spanish language version of the song ("Es Mi Casa") on her 1980 album "En algo nuevo," which also happened to be her final original album shortly before she announced her retirement.
 Lady Gaga's song "Replay" from her 2020 album, Chromatica, features a sample of "It's My House".

 Mejja from Kenya also sampled the song with his hit Niko poa produced by Clemo of Calif records.
+The song is used in the first episode of the second season of the comedy-drama series Big Little Lies, playing as Laura Dern's character participates in a magazine cover shoot at her home.

 John Mayer performed an acoustic guitar version of the song for presenter Andy Cohen on his birthday in 2018.